 In a case where something is going too fast, let’s say for example inflammation and swelling from an acute injury, you may want to use a cooling method initially to slow things down.
 While this could temporarily reduce inflammation and numb pain, would you continue to use ice/cold after the swelling subsides and pain is lessened?
 Probably not!

-Applying healing strategies in TCM involves assessing the use of a method and how suitable it may be based on a person’s overall presentation.
-So, each case really comes down to the individual, their body type or constitution.
+Applying healing strategies in TCM, such as Acupuncture, Chinese herbal medicine, Cupping therapy or massage involves assessing the use of a method and how suitable it may be based on a person’s overall presentation.
+So, each case really comes down to the individual, their past history, their particular set of symptoms, their body type and/or their constitution.

 In traditional east Asian medicine prolonged exposure to cold is generally discouraged as it may flare conditions like arthritis, think cold penetrating or contracting into joints, or it may contribute to tissue stiffness and discomfort, think ischemic tissue or lack of proper blood flow to an area.